Neuropsychological test: Batteries assessing multiple neuropsychological functions

-Automated computerized cognitive tests

-Traditional cognitive examinations are mostly paper and pen based.
-As such most of them are time consuming and require special training to be carried out.
-Today there is a rapidly growing number of automated computerized cognitive tests emerging, for example Brain on Track, Cogstate, CAMCI, CANTAB.
-Several of these new tests are shoving promising ability to discriminate between healthy individuals and different cognitive difficulties and/or to monitor cognitive impairment over time.
-Since these tests are easily administered to large groups of people this is opening up possibilities to, for example, regularly screen portions of the population at risk for cognitive decline and early on give adequate support and treatment.

-Benefits of Neuropsychological Testing
+Benefits

 The most beneficial factor of neuropsychological assessment is that it provides an accurate diagnosis of the disorder for the patient when it is unclear to the psychologist what exactly the patient has.
 This allows for accurate treatment later on in the process because treatment is driven by the exact symptoms of the disorder and how a specific patient may react to different treatments.
 The assessment allows the psychologist and patient to understand the severity of the deficit and to allow better decision-making by both parties.
-It is also helpful in understanding deteriorating diseases because the patient can be assessed multiple times to see how the disorder is progressing.